Snow Pleco (L282)

 Water Quality: Being a devourer of large doses of protein, the water will quickly plummet towards toxicity (ammonia and phosphates) if the filtration is not oversized.
 Very hot (27-29°C / 81-84°F) and hyper-oxygenated water makes it thrive.

-Aquarium Reproduction: Challenge for expert "monster" breeders.
+Aquarium Breeding: Challenge for expert "monster" breeders.
 It is activated by inserting very strong freezing currents (water changes) into the aquarium in simulation of monsoon storms.
 Violent male parental care with eggs as big as chickpeas.

 Risks and Diseases: Susceptible to fin rot and skin necrosis caused by its own organic waste, if maintenance is not impeccable.